 Bell/compass, Topeak morph pump (mixed success, leaks air, absorbs water, so improvised cover, but, it does still work), simple Cateye Veloleader 5 wired computer.

-950ml bottle and Bike Buddy with 2 litre pop bottle.
-Lower bottle cage holds petrol stove tank, unused as yet.
+950ml bottle (replaced in SE Asia with 600ml insulated) and Bike Buddy with 2 litre pop bottle.
+Lower bottle cage holds petrol stove tank, little used yet.